chinchalinchin/scrilla/README.md

 `pip install scrilla`

-The base package does not include the GUI libraries to keep the installation minimal.
+To keep the installation as minimal as possible, the base package does not include the GUI libraries.
 You can install the optional GUI dependency with,

 `pip install scrilla[gui]`

+Note, the GUI has a different CLI entrypoint, namely,

+`scrilla-gui`

 If you prefer, you can build from source. `git clone` the [repository](https://github.com/chinchalinchin/scrilla) and then from the root directory build the library,